UPTV (Unspeakably Poor Television) is proud to present a brand new space opera – Brit Trek!

-CAPTAIN BERK: Have we er checked, in a manner of speaking, the er refrigeration unit?
-That, as I ah understand it, is a fine place to hide oneself.
+CAPTAIN BERK: Have we checked, in a manner of speaking, the refrigeration unit?
+That, as I understand it, is a fine place to hide oneself.

 [KABLAMMO!
 THE SHIP SHAKES VIOLENTLY AND EVERYONE RUNS FROM ONE SIDE OF THE BRIDGE TO THE OTHER AND BACK AGAIN]

 LIEUTENANT SUNAK: Photon torpedo strike, Sir.
-The shields cannae take another!
+The shields can’t take another!

-CAPTAIN BERK: Well, ah, gosh, we must, I feel, fire back, as it were.
+CAPTAIN BERK: Well, gosh, we must, I feel when all things are taken into consideration, fire back, as it were.
 Launch our own photon torpedoes!

-LIEUTENANT RAAAAAB: I’m afraid they don’t actually work, Sir.
-Harding’s own design, she was most insistent.
+LIEUTENANT RAAAAB: I’m afraid they don’t actually work, Sir.
+They were made to Harding’s own design.
+She was most insistent.

 CAPTAIN BERK: Phasers?

-LIEUTENANT RAAAAAB: We sold them to Japan, Sir – we did get a whole crate of soy sauce for them.
+LIEUTENANT RAAAAB: We sold them to Japan, Sir.
+We did get a whole crate of soy sauce for them.

 CAPTAIN BERK: Little, round, er, spherical objects!
-We do, alas, seem to be up the proverbial, thingy, ah, yes, gum-tree …
+We do, alas, seem to be up the proverbial, thingy …

 LIEUTENANT TRUSS: Captain!
 Captain!
 Admiral Patel is hailing us!